 Where to Buy Chard

-When bunches of rainbow chard are available, they're easy to spot amongst the leafy greens in a produce market.
+When bunches of rainbow chard are available, they're easy to spot among the leafy greens in a produce market.
 Many grocers do carry some variety of chard, especially during the summer, which is chard's peak season.
-A bunch will likely cost more than spinach or lettuce because it's typically grouped with specialty greens like kale.
-You may also have luck at farmers markets and chard is an easy vegetable to grow in gardens or containers.
+A bunch will likely cost more than spinach or lettuce—it's typically grouped with specialty greens like kale.
+You may also have luck finding it at farmers markets, and chard is an easy vegetable to grow in gardens or containers.
 You can plant it twice a year—in the spring and again in fall—and in some climates like the Pacific Northwest, it will live all year long.

 Choose chard with bright green leaves and colorful stalks, both of which should be firm.
 Pass on any bunches that include wilting leaves or those that are turning yellow.
 Brown stalks are another indication that the chard is not as fresh as it should be.

-For the best storage results, separate the leaves and stems, storing the two separately for up to one week.
-Left whole, chard can be refrigerated loosely wrapped in plastic for a couple of days.
-The stems can also be wrapped in plastic.
+For the best storage results, separate the leaves and stems, storing the two separately for up to one week in the refrigerator.
 For the leaves, lay them out on paper towels, then roll them into a bundle before sealing in a plastic bag.
 The stems can also be wrapped in plastic.
 Left whole, chard can be refrigerated loosely wrapped in plastic for a couple of days.
 You can wash chard before storing, just make sure it's completely dry first.
 Otherwise, rinse it before use.

 The stems can be preserved for a longer period of time.
 Fermenting chard stems in water allows you to store a jar in the refrigerator for three to six months.
 It makes a nice salad topping.

 Nutrition and Benefits

 Chard is filled with nutrition, much like other dark leafy greens.
 In one cup of chard, the amount of vitamin K (good for bones) is three to four times the daily requirement.
-It's also packed with vitamins A and C and a good source of vitamin E. Chard is also low in calories while rich in iron, potassium, magnesium, and manganese.
+It's also packed with vitamins A and C and is a good source of vitamin E. Chard is also low in calories while rich in iron, potassium, magnesium, and manganese.
 To a lesser extent, it's a good source of calcium and riboflavin.